smu-cs-3353/22s-pa01-sussybaka/README.md

 Otherwise, a step-by-step procedure for doing so in the terminal can be found below:

 1. Open terminal, type wsl, and navigate into the folder using the path specified by the cloning process.
 2. Once you are in the folder, create a directory entitled "cmake-build-debug."
-This will give us a place for cmake to work.
 3. Then, type:

 ```bash